The GCC Unified Visa: A New Era for Travel in the Gulf

 Remnants of the past and respect for the legacy of the ‘Afghan’ cameleers can also be seen threaded throughout South Australia’s railway history.
 Travellers can visit Port Augusta and take a ride on the Afghan Express via the Pichi Rich Railway.
 This train journey takes the route of the old Ghan train starting at Port Augusta and ending at Quorn, giving passengers the ability to witness the ancient beauty of the Flinders Ranges.
 Australia’s most legendary train journey, The Ghan, was also named after these iconic explorers and their legacy is referenced within their Journey guide.
 The Ghan is a multi day rail itinerary that traverses between Adelaide and Darwin and vice versa.
 The Ghan is a bucket list for many travellers as it includes spectacular scenery, unique off train excursions, rich history and an elevated level of comfort.
 At present halal certified meats are not available, however Muslim travellers have a range of pork free meals on offer and there is strict separation of pork and alcohol containing items menu items.

-Other significant sites where visitors can learn more include the Broken Hill Mosque Museum, The National Road Transport Museum in Alice Springs, the Northern Territory Museum, the State Library of Western Australia and the
+Other significant sites where visitors can learn more include the Broken Hill Mosque Museum, The National Road Transport Museum in Alice Springs, the Northern Territory Museum, the State Library of Western Australia and the Western Australia Museum.

 Last but not least, a must visit stop for Muslim travellers is in Melbourne at the Islamic Museum of Australia.
 This museum houses permanent galleries centred on Islamic faith, art, architecture, contribution to civilization and Australian Muslim history and includes references to the Afghan cameleers.